Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/GettingStarted.md

 The base project includes a simulated configuration for a 4m oval track and 6 movers.
 This will need to be modified to fit your application.

+Customizing the system often requires changing the shape or length of the track.
+This will cause the track's hardware ID number to change and must be updated in the PLC project configuration.

 ### Configuring XTS Hardware

 In order to modify the program to fit a different track configuration, navigate to the XTS Tool Window.